PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_bgp_session.md

 	Available range is 2 through 16.
 - `disabled` (Boolean) Whether this BGP session is disabled.
 Defaults: false
+- `include_sub_defaults` (Boolean) Set this to true to Enable Quick Internet to announce more specific default-route to customer.
+Defaults: falseDefaults: false
 - `l3_address` (String) The L3 address of this instance.
 Not used for Azure connections.
 Required for all other CSP.
 - `local_preference` (Number) The local preference for this instance.
 When the same route is received in multiple locations, those with a higher local preference value are preferred by the cloud router.
 It is used when type = in.